benjamingr/peer5-docs/docs/overview.md

 1. Playlist length - 30 seconds or more
 2. Number of segments - 20
-3. Segment size - 4 seconds
+3. Segment length - ~4 seconds
 4. URL randomization and protection - We work with many of the schemes for content protection.
 To identify media files and connect users, the steram urls are used without their query parameters by default.